MakeSchool-Tutorials/Make-ChatRooms-Tutorial/P04-Interacting-With-SocketIO/content.md

     }

 ```
-#### Insert picutre of user connecting on terminal
+#### Insert picture of user connecting on terminal

-Even though or view is still dark you should see that a user connected outputted in your terminal
+Even though or view is still dark you should see that a user connected output in your terminal

 Thats great but our viewController doesn't have a corresponding view ... we now have to instantiate our view and add it as a subview